PMheart/macOS-SIP-Opengated/README.md

 Bug reporting
 ---------------
-All bugs, so called 'issues', should be filed [here] (https://github.com/PMheart/macOS-SIP-Opengated/issues).
+All bugs should be filed [here] (https://github.com/PMheart/macOS-SIP-Opengated/issues).